Small Business Owner Titles: How to Choose the Right One

 What are some real-world examples of Business Owner Titles?

-Here are some real-world examples of common and creative business owner titles to help you understand what’s available.
+Here are real-world examples of common and creative business owner titles to help you understand what’s available.

 What is the Business Title for a Sole Proprietor?